FAQs

 • What is concrete cure time?

-A third-party contractor will tension the cables about seven days after the pour.
+A third-party contractor specializing in tensioning the cables will visit the site approximately seven days after the pour to perform the tensioning process.

 • Can I change my order after the project has started?